vlakmaker/XueCodex/site/docs/topics/deep-learning/neural-network-forward-pass.md

 ## ⚙️ What is Vectorization?

-`Vectorization = replacing manual loops with fast matrix operations.`
+Vectorization = replacing manual loops with fast matrix operations.

 You said it best:

-&gt; 2² = 4 is the same as 1 + 1 + 1 + 1 — same result, but one is way faster.
+> 2² = 4 is the same as 1 + 1 + 1 + 1 — same result, but one is way faster.

 Just like **Ramanujan** found shortcuts while **Hardy** stuck to slow, careful math.
 Vectorization is your Ramanujan move.